-The bike’s fitness monitor is battery-powered, and it requires two AA batteries, which come included with the bike.
+The battery-operated fitness monitor requires two AA batteries, which come included with the bike.
 It starts up when you press the button or when you begin pedaling.
-It also automatically turns off to save battery life after a few minutes of inactivity on the bike.
+In addition, it also automatically turns off to save battery life after a few minutes of inactivity on the bike.

 The device holder is the last feature I can note regarding the fitness monitor.
-A small shelf is attached to its bottom part for holding your tablet or phone while you exercise.
-However, the monitor does not have any ports (USB or AUX) to connect your phone or tablet.
+A small shelf is attached to its bottom for holding your tablet or phone while exercising.
+Unfortunately, the monitor has no ports (USB or AUX) to connect your phone or tablet.

 SB120 Assembly and Maintenance

 The bike’s drive and resistance unit comes pre-assembled and attached to the base frame.
-However, you still have to assemble the seat and add the two base bars, the front mast, the handlebars, the fitness monitor, and the pedals.
+However, you must still assemble the seat and add the two base bars, the front mast, the handlebars, the fitness monitor, and the pedals.

 Therefore, it may take up to an hour of your time.
 However, the task is far from complicated; the manual provides all the necessary instructions and schematics.
-Also, an essential toolkit comes with the bike.
+In addition, an essential toolkit also comes with the bike.

 Once assembled, you don’t have to worry too much about maintenance.
-The internal parts don’t need any lubrication (at least not for a very long time).
-So, all you have to do in terms of maintenance is keep the bike clean and periodically check for loose bolts and retighten if necessary.
+The internal parts don’t need lubrication (at least not for a long time).
+So, all you have to do regarding care is keep the bike clean, periodically check for loose bolts, and retighten if necessary.